F4S is the ultimate team building tool

 • Centr offers 6-weeks of HIIT workout sessions.

-• Zwift is a free app for runners or cyclists to exercise together in virtual worlds in real time, using a tablet, TV or any other screen that can show apps.
+• Zwift is a free app for runners or cyclists to exercise together in virtual worlds in real-time, using a tablet, TV, or any other online platform that can show apps.
 The best part?
 Sometimes they host 'prehistoric' events where you can run as a T-rex.
 What could be cooler?

 Frequency: